makohda/IDRC_first_step_course_2018/README.md

               -o combined_genotyped.vcf
 ```

-You will get following respond.
+You will get the following response.

     INFO  11:41:03,733 ProgressMeter -     1:113574901      1.13E8    30.0 s       0.0 s       45.6%    65.0 s      35.0 s
     WARN  11:41:25,911 HaplotypeScore - Annotation will not be calculated, must be called from UnifiedGenotyper, not GenotypeGVCFs